devgateway/www.developmentgateway.org/_posts/2013-02-26-why-international-development-is-like-fantasy-football.md

 created: 1361887236
 old_path: news/why-international-development-fantasy-football
 title: Why International Development is like Fantasy Football
-lede: I am Stephen Davenport and this year I took a stab at fantasy football, which is like other fantasy sports (FIFA Soccer, Baseball, etc.), where you select individual players using statistics and form virtual teams that compete each week against other virtual teams in a pseudo league.
+excerpt: I am Stephen Davenport and this year I took a stab at fantasy football, which is like other fantasy sports (FIFA Soccer, Baseball, etc.), where you select individual players using statistics and form virtual teams that compete each week against other virtual teams in a pseudo league.
 It's for sports fanatics.